KWH Group: Wiik & Höglund

-1960–1983

-The company's holding in Jakobstads Cellulosa Ab had increased, and in the 1960s Wiik & Höglund and Keppo jointly held 15 percent of Oy Wilh.
-Schauman Ab, making them the biggest private shareholder.

-In the 1960s, Wiik & Höglund withdrew from the timber industry and its shipping business to focus on the plastics industry, which it strengthened by acquiring its Jakobstad-based competitor Oy Nars Ab.
-Nars and Forss & Govenius from Jakobstad were added to KWH Plast.
+Other companies that were acquired were Forss & Govenius and Nars, both from Jakobstad, which have developed into KWH Plast.
 In 1969, Wiik & Höglund and Oy Finlayson Ab jointly purchased a rival polyethylene pipe company Muovitehdas Oy in Ulvila, becoming a Wiik & Höglund subsidiary in 1986 during a restructuring of the pipe business.

-In the 1970s, Wiik & Höglund embarked on several large international projects, later to be formed into the KWH Pipe International division.
+In the 1970s, Wiik & Höglund embarked on several large international projects, later to be formed into the WH Pipe International division.
 Pipe projects in Brazil, Iraq, South Korea and Thailand increased the company's familiarity with these markets.
 Restructuring and concentration on certain products continued in the 1980s, while the company continued to expand abroad.
 Factories making polyethylene pipes were set up in Denmark, Thailand, Canada, and in 1990 in Malaysia and Portugal.
 Industrial piping was added to the production programme when Oy Muotekno Ab, Oy Sul-Mu Ab, Laurolon Oy, Plastilon Oy and the French company Sipap Pipe Systems S.A. joined the Group.
 As a result of restructuring in the Group, the complete pipe manufacturing was transferred to KWH Pipe, which today is a part of Uponor Infra Ltd, a joint venture between Uponor's and KWH Group's infrastructure businesses.